Quinta da Pellada Primus Branco

 Primus Branco is an old vine field blend harvested from a single high-altitude parcel at over 500m (1,500 ft) elevation.
 Comprised of 19+ indigenous white grape varieties, Primus is a rare creature, and a delicious throwback to the traditional field blends of the Dão.

-Field blend of 19+ indigenous grapes including Encruzado, Cercial, Bical, Verdelho, Málvasia, and Terrantez planted to granite with lines of quartz, clay and sand at 500m (1,640 ft) elevation.
+Field blend of 19+ indigenous grapes including Encruzado, Cercial, Bical, Verdelho, Málvasia, Terrantez, Cachorrinho, Douradinha, etc. planted to granite with lines of quartz, clay and sand at 500m (1,640 ft) elevation.

 Roast chicken and pork, dishes with mushrooms – really anything with a hefty dose of herbs and umami.